Don't Buy carbon monoxide detectors

 - Inspection of the installation instructions is also important.
 Instructions for the best carbon monoxide detectors are very clear about installing them in the correct place and certainly in the same room as an appliance that could produce carbon monoxide.
 Don’t Buys have potentially unsafe instructions that advise to not install the detector in the kitchen, which could have potentially deadly consequences if that’s where your gas boiler is, for example.

-Find out which carbon monoxide detectors are Don’t Buys and which are Best Buys by taking out a £1 trial to Which?.
+Join Which? to find out which carbon monoxide detectors are Don’t Buys and which are Best Buys.